trezzuri/erpnext-docs/docs/pt/introduction/concepts-and-terms.md

-Before you start implementation, lets get familiar with the terminology that is used and some basic concepts in ERPNext.
+Before you start implementation, lets get familiar with the terminology that is used and some basic concepts in SOMA.